liranyang123456-commits/Soft-Tissue-Surface-Deformation-Detection-in-Endoscopic-Images/README.md

-# iScience V3 - Chessboard Tracking Experiments
+# iScience-soft tissue Tracking Experiments

 This repository contains the final, reproducible implementation and results for the chessboard-based tracking evaluation in the iScience manuscript.